Jim-Holmstroem/jim-holmstroem.github.io/_posts/2014-11-23-numpy-sum-over-iterator.markdown

 ------

 ``np.array(it())`` returns ``array(<itertools.imap object at 0x2f45490>, dtype=object)``
+and are thereby handling the iterator as a degenerate case instead of consuming it.

-Contract of return type in documentation not guaranteed.
+Contract for the return type in documentation is not guaranteed in many cases for iterators as input.

 Note
 ----
-Realized when I was done that some functions wheren't registering as functions by ``inspection.isfunction``, one exapmle being ``np.minimum``.
+Realized when I was done that some functions weren't registering as functions by ``inspection.isfunction``, one example being ``np.minimum``.
 I should (if I have the time to) redo this analysis.